kuadrat/data-slicer/paper/paper.md

 PIT consists of a number of dynamic plot figures which allow browsing through 3D data by quickly selecting slices of variable thickness from the data cube and further cutting them up arbitrarily.
-Besides the different plot windows, there are two core features of PIT that should be explicitly mentioned.
+Two core features of PIT should be explicitly mentioned.
 The first is the ability to create slices of the 3D data cube along arbitrary angles quickly.
-This is facilitated on the GUI side through a simple draggable line to select the slice direction and behind the scenes by the use of optimized functions which enable the superior speed of this operation.
+This is facilitated on the GUI side through a simple draggable line to select the slice direction.
+The superior speed of this operation is enabled by the use of optimized functions.
 The second feature worth mentioning is the inclusion of an ipython console which is aware of the loaded data as well as of all GUI elements.
 The console immediately enables users to run any analysis routine suitable to their respective needs.
-This includes running python commands live, in a workflow familiar to pylab or Jupyter [@00jupyter] notebook users but also loading or directly running scripts into or from the console, using ipython's line magic functions \texttt{\%load} and \texttt{\%run} respectively.
+This includes running python commands in a workflow familiar to pylab or Jupyter [@00jupyter] notebook users but also loading or directly running scripts into or from the console, using ipython's line magic functions
+\texttt{\%load} and \texttt{\%run} respectively.
-Effectively, this design is central in empowering users to accomplish any task imaginable --- as long as it lies within the possibility space of the python language.
+Effectively, this design is central in empowering users to accomplish any task imaginable --- as long as it is possible to achieve with python.

 ## Plugins
 It is clear that it can get complicated and tedious to run certain types of